Sytuacja społeczno-gospodarcza kraju

 -0.8% y/y

-AVERAGE PAID EMPLOYMENT IN ENTERPRISE SECTOR
+AVERAGE PAID EMPLOYMENT

 (IN FULL-TIME EQUIVALENTS)